-Photo: Goaltender Zachary Fucale is currently in his third season with the Halifax Mooseheads of the QMJHL.
-Fucale was selected 36th overall in the 2013 NHL Draft. (courtesy of Bruce Bennett/Getty Images)
+Photo: Goaltender Zach Fucale is in his fourth season with the Halifax Mooseheads of the QMJHL.
+Fucale was picked in the second round of the 2014 NHL Draft. (courtesy of Francois Laplante/Freestyle Photo/Getty Images)

 This season, many Montreal Canadiens prospects graduated into professional hockey.
 Charles Hudon capped a phenomenal QMJHL career in 2013-14 while Martin Reway left the Gatineau Olympiques for HC Sparta Praha in the Czech League.
 Connor Crisp and Dalton Thrower have stepped up to the Hamilton Bulldogs to test their physical style of play against AHL competition.

 Photo: Hulking winger Adam Lowry made his NHL debut with the Winnipeg Jets this season.
 Lowry was a third round pick at the 2011 NHL Draft (courtesy of Bill Smith/NHLI via Getty Images)